karmab/kcli/doc/index.md

 You can check klist.py in the extra directory and use it as a dynamic inventory for ansible.
 It's also present at `/usr/share/doc/kcli/extras/klist.py` in the rpm and `/usr/bin/klist.py` in the container

-The script uses sames conf as kcli (and as such defaults to local hypervisor if no configuration file is found).
+The script uses sames conf as kcli (and as such defaults to local if no configuration file is found).

 vm will be grouped by plan, or put in the kvirt group if they dont belong to any plan.